shemtuti/weatherapp/README.md

 # TO-DO:
-* 1. Spotless initial setup has been done but encountered a few bugs.
-To be worked on.
-* 2. Tests - also write test cases for the app.
+1. Tests - also write test cases for the app.

 # Screenshots: